asmitbanik/PsyPlex/documents/helper-functions/DBOperations.md

 # PsyPlex Database Operations

-This document outlines all the database operations implemented for the PsyPlex application.
-Each module provides CRUD (Create, Read, Update, Delete) operations for a specific database table.
+This document provides comprehensive documentation for all database operations in the PsyPlex application.
+Each module implements CRUD (Create, Read, Update, Delete) operations for a specific database entity, following a consistent pattern for ease of use and maximum reliability.

 ## Common Principles